ArmaniKorsich/Edge-Lit-Clock/README.md

 ## eLite

-`uint8_t defineChain(uint8_t numDisplays,...);`
+`uint8_t defineChain(uint8_t numDisplays,...);`.
 > Inputs(NumDisplays): Number of chained displays in the system.

-`void defineLedPerPanel(uint8_t led,...);`
+`void defineLedPerPanel(uint8_t led,...);`.
 > Inputs(led): How many displays there are
 > Inputs(,...): The number of leds per panel in a display, seperated by commas.
 > Tells the system how many LEDs each display has.
 Useful with physically large plexiglass panels that need more lighting.
 > For a system with 5 displays and 2 leds per panel on each display:
-`void defineLedPerPanel(5, 2, 2, 2, 2, 2)`
+`void defineLedPerPanel(5, 2, 2, 2, 2, 2)`.

-`void setStandardOrder(uint8_t displayToConfigure);`
+`void setStandardOrder(uint8_t displayToConfigure);`.

-inputs(displayToConfigure): Which display to configure Resets the numercal order of panels in a given display to 0, 1, 2, ... , n
+inputs(displayToConfigure): Which display to configure.
+Resets the numercal order of panels in a given display to 0, 1, 2, ... , n.

-`void redefinePanelOrder(uint8_t displayToConfigure, uint8_t quantityPanels,...);`
+`void redefinePanelOrder(uint8_t displayToConfigure, uint8_t quantityPanels,...);`.

-Inputs(displayToConfigure): Which display to configure Inputs(QuantityPanels): Quantity of panels in display 'DisplayToConfigure' Inputs(,...): The custom order of panels in the display, expects 'QuantityPanels' items, seperated by commas.
+Inputs(displayToConfigure): Which display to configure.
+Inputs(QuantityPanels): Quantity of panels in display 'DisplayToConfigure'.
+Inputs(,...): The custom order of panels in the display, expects 'QuantityPanels' items, seperated by commas.

 `void drawPanel(uint8_t r, uint8_t g, uint8_t b, uint8_t displayCount, int panelToDraw);`